chateval/baseline-collection/README.md

 Code to publish HITs on Mechanical Turk to collect human baselines for NLP tasks.
 A preview of the HITs can be found at: https://workersandbox.mturk.com/projects/3D3KZYB03KKA8YF604YHR2YT4EPV8B/tasks

+## data
+Contains the HIT results, jaccard analysis, and BLEU evaluation.

+## coverage_HITs
+Contains all of the tracking information for the HITs that were published to guarantee we cover our dataset.

+## analysis_code
+Contains the code for fatigue analysis, Jaccard indexing, BLEU evaluation, and plotting the Jaccard and BLEU data to a histogram.

+## BLEU_analysis
+Contains the csvs with BLEU evaluation data for our HITs.

 ## create_tasks.py
 Contains the code for publishing HITs create_tasks takes four arguments.